bitwarden/help/_articles/organizations/onboarding-and-succession.md

 - **Advanced proxy settings:** Administrators can choose to enable or disable certain types of devices from accessing the Bitwarden Server.
 - **Use an existing database cluster:** Connect to an existing Microsoft SQL Server database.
 Additional databases will be supported in the future.
 - **Increase storage for file attachments and Bitwarden Send:** File attachments for Bitwarden items or Bitwarden Send are retained on user-provided storage.

-{% callout success%}
-In addition to these benefits, customers appreciate the ability to tightly integrate Bitwarden into their existing systems.
-Bitwarden offers a robust public [API](https://bitwarden.com/help/api/) and a fully-featured command line interface ([CLI](https://bitwarden.com/help/article/cli/)) for further integration into existing Organization workflows.
-{% endcallout %}

 ## Put the Pieces Together